Seanzy/TradeAlerter/README.md

 Next: If there is a new alert that there wasn't before, add an alert for that.
 Will this require a db or data persistence?

 12/14/20 - Testing
+12/15/20 - It made a lot spot on predictions!